-I've refrained from using this argument for the longest time since it has always seemed an irrelevant argument, but the fact that people use proprietary products like Microsoft Office, inspite the fact that it does not work, or in the cases it does, does so poorly, with bad usability and questionable performance, seems to indicate there are a bondage thing going on between manufacturer and buyer of proprietary software.
-(No, not a sexual bondage thing, you get me if you try... o:)
+I’ve refrained from using this argument for the longest time since it has always seemed an irrelevant argument, but the fact that people use proprietary products like Microsoft Office, despite the fact that it does not work, or in the cases it does, does so poorly, with bad usability and questionable performance, seems to indicate there is a bondage thing going on between manufacturer and buyer of proprietary software.
+(No, not a sexual bondage thing, you understand what I mean if you try… o:)

 Okay, we all knew this.
 Why else would Microsoft wait the longest time to make the .doc-format public (have they yet?)
 While the OS/FS world would easily be able to jump ship from OOo to KOffice to any other of the plethora of applications that support the OASIS OpenDocument format.